xraypy/xraylarch/doc/installation.rst

 This will also install all of the `wxPython` packages needed for the GUIs, as well as the libraries related to Jupyter.

-As shown in :ref:`larch_app_table`, the most notable missing binary package needed for xraylarch on PyPI is the `wxPython` package on Linux.
+As shown in :ref:`Table of Packages needed from conda-forge <condapip_table>`, the most notable missing binary package needed for xraylarch on PyPI is the `wxPython` package on Linux.
 That means that if `wxPython` is not already installed, `pip` will try to compile it, which will almost certainly fail.
 This is one of the main reasons we recommend using `Anaconda Python` - it provides `wxPython` in a consistent manner for all platforms.
 Anaconda Python also provides very good versions of almost all of the "core scipy ecosystem" libraries and has good support for optional Intel Math Kernel libraries that will be used if available.

 But, if you are not using Linux, or are using a system-provided Python that includes wxPython (and has it installed), it should be possible to install a